 But if you want a steady income that is more than $200-300 (and you really have to hustle to even hit that amount) these types of “jobs” probably won’t allow you to make a living.
-Now if your goal is just part-time, and your just looking for a few extra bucks, you can go try them out and see if they work for you.
+Now if your goal is just part-time, and you’re just looking for a few extra bucks, you can go try them out and see if they work for you.

 But if you want to create a real part-time or full time income, you need to look elsewhere.
 Well, I guess it is time to get to the subject of this article, what are the best work from home jobs?
 It’s hard to say without knowing more about you, your goals, and any training or skills you have.
 Yep, the best job for you is highly dependent on you.
-Most people have some kind of talent, it could be as basic as people skills or maybe skills developed as a hobby, or something they were good at in school that can translate into work skills.
+Most people have some kind of talent, it could be as basic as people skills or maybe skills developed as a hobby or something they were good at in school that can translate into work skills.

 That’s one of the secrets to finding the best work from home job for you.
 Take advantage of whatever skills you may already have.
 And if you don’t have any skills that relate to possible jobs, then that also is OK too.
 Because that tells you that you need to figure out what you want to do and get some training.